Essential Travel Tools

 The more tools you sign up for to watch flights for you the better.
 Although at times, that can make you a little bit crazier, too.

 Sometimes deals drop on weekends.
 Sometimes it really is the mystical Tuesday you keep hearing about.
 If you see a deal that is crazy good, go for it.
-You’ve got 24 hours to cancel it if you change your mind, and that rule applies for any airline.
+You’ve got 24 hours to cancel it if you change your mind, and that rule applies to any airline.

 FlightAware is by far the easiest flight status tool out there.
 Search by flight number or by route to get up-to-minute info on the flight you’re tracking, whether that’s a connection of your route or your great aunt’s travel from New York.